garylirocks/quickrefs/azure-active-directory.markdown

 ## SCIM

 SCIM (System for Cross-domain Identity Management) can sync identities from Azure AD and another system
+  - it provides a common user schema for provisioning
+  - uses REST API
+  - defines two endpoints `/users` and `/groups`

 ![SCIM overview](images/azure_ad-scim.png)

+AAD SCIM Functions:

+- Automate Provisioning/deprovisioning: create/remove accounts in the right system
+- Synchronize data between systems
+- Provision groups: create groups in the application
+- Monitor and audit
+- Deploy in brownfield scenarios
+- Customizable attribute mappings
+- Alerts for critical events

 Scenarios:

 - Use HCM to manage employee lifecycle, the user's provile synced to AAD automatically
 - Provision users and groups in another application